 It might be that the concept of a family rhythm is relatively new to you; you’ve heard people talking about them, you’ve read a few blog posts, and you like what you’ve seen so far.
 The idea of creating more moments of calm in your busy life sounds appealing, and maybe you’re struggling with daily transitions around getting your children out of the house in the morning (or into their beds at night).

 Or perhaps you’re an old hand at rhythms; you’ve read Simplicity Parenting, you’ve downloaded a printable for your week, and you’re already starting to see the benefits.
 But when your rhythm is thrown off course you struggle to get back into the flow, perhaps you haven’t found it as easy to stick to as you were hoping, or maybe you just feel like you’re trying to fit your life into someone else’s template.

 Wherever you are in your journey, and wherever you live in the world, there is something for you in this course.
-You can read what other mothers have said here.
+You can read what other parents have said here.

-A workbook accompanies each week, filled with exercises to get you exploring what a strong rhythm might look like for your family, and loads of practical ideas to get you started.
-Again, you will be able to work through this at your own pace.
+A PDF workbook also accompanies each module, filled with exercises to get you exploring what a strong rhythm might look like for your family, and loads of practical ideas to get you started.
+You will be able to work through this at your own pace.

-The small and private Facebook group provides a supportive space for ongoing community discussion with like-minded parents, as you all work towards the goal of creating meaningful rhythms for your families.
+The private Facebook group provides a nurturing space for ongoing community discussion with like-minded parents, and a place for you to ask me questions, as you all work towards the goal of creating meaningful rhythms for your families.

 How do I book?

 The course costs £59 for the course and lifetime access, including monthly live Q&A sessions.